Megaf/FlightGearBuilder/README.md

 # FlightGearBuilder
-An "elegant" script to donwload and build OpenSceneGraph, PLIB, SimgGear and FlightGear.,
+An “elegant” script to download and build OpenSceneGraph, PLIB, SimgGear and FlightGear.